- About Academic Advising

 Where are the academic advising offices?

-Undergraduate students can meet with professional advisers and peer advisers in the office on the ground floor of the Engineering Building (EB-M00).
+Undergraduate students can meet with professional advisors and peer advisors in the office on the 2nd floor of the Engineering Building (EB-M00).
 The Coordinator of Graduate Programs can be found in the Engineering Building (EB-M00).

-Each department has a faculty member who serves as the undergraduate adviser within the discipline, as well as one who serves as a graduate adviser.
-If you are not certain who your faculty adviser is, you can check on your department web page under People or speak to the department secretary.
+Each department has a faculty member who serves as the undergraduate advisor within the discipline, as well as one who serves as a graduate advisor.
+If you are not certain who your faculty advisor is, you can check on your department web page under People or speak to the department secretary.
 In addition, your department chair can serve as a valuable resource for advice about the professional path you are following to launch your career.

 What if I have more questions?

+The Watson Advising Office can help provide you with answers to your questions, or refer you to various campus resources.
 In addition to the people who support you within the Watson School and across Binghamton University, there are many additional resources available to you.
-Check out the list of resources on the Campus Support Resources page.
+Check out the list of resources on the On-Campus Resources page.

 If I haven't taken Watson 111, is there a course that is a suitable substitution and is it possible to transfer this course in from another institution?

-A situation like this is dealt with on an individual basis in consultation with your division director.
+A situation like this is dealt with on an individual basis in consultation with academic advising or the undergraduate director of your department.

 How important is it to follow the recommended schedule?
 What happens if you fall behind?

-Engineering is rigid because many courses are offered only in the fall or spring, with many being sequential.
+Engineering is rigid because many courses are only offered in the fall or spring, with many being sequential.
+It is important to speak with Watson Advising prior to making any changes to the outlined curriculum for your major.
 Some pre-approved math, science and humanities courses can be taken during the summer.

 If a course requires permission from a professor, how do I do that?

-Speak with the professor and occasionally there are notes attached to a course in the schedule of classes.
-It is important to read those.
+Speak with the professor directly.
+It is important to read the notes attached to a course in the schedule of classes to review restrictions or needed permissions.

 What if I keep getting shut out of Body/Wellness courses?

 If you can, attend the course and speak to the instructor.
-You can petition to enroll in the course by filling out a form in the Physical Education department.
+You can petition to enroll in the course by filling out a form in the Health & Wellness Studies department.

 How does a student petition a class?